Tim Shieff, vegan freerunner

 In 2011 and 2012 he entered the American Ninja Warrior competition, and in 2014 he completed Stage One of the challenging course in 62 seconds, convincingly beating the existing record by ten seconds.
 He was also captain of Team Europe and led the team to victory.
 His videos have been viewed millions of times on You Tube, showing amazing agility and training.
 In 2011 he was the Red Bull Art of Motion Champion.

 In 2015 he entered Ninja Warrior UK and was the only person to complete the second course in the final, but was narrowly beaten by the clock (read more here).
-In 2018 he competed again and set a course record in the first round.
+In 2018 he competed again and set a course record in the first round, going on to win the series as Last man Standing (read more here).

 He’s also been the subject of some high profile stunts and displays, including the famous nude leaping around the tall buildings of London (link below).